 Our mission is to champion excellence for all Iowa students through leadership and service.

 The State Board has developed clear and detailed priorities to guide their work.
-In the strategic plan, long-range goals for the education system in Iowa are developed.
-Each year at their retreat, the State Board develops a policy development/leadership agenda, identifying priority areas that they will focus on during the coming year.
+In the strategic plan, short-range goals for the education system in Iowa are developed.
+Each year the State Board develops their priorities, goals, and action steps that they will focus on during the coming year.
 These may be emerging policy issues that the board wants to study, or they may be policies that the board wants to advocate for or support in some specific way.
 These priorities guide the work of the board.
-Following are the State Board’s Policy Development Priorities and annual brochure on the priorities:
+Following is the State Board’s annual brochure on their priorities:

 State Board Meetings